-The monitoring of the deployment and operation harmonized throughout Europe is managed by the TAF Implementation Cooperation Group (ICG).
+The monitoring of the deployment and operation harmonized throughout Europe is managed by the ERA TAF and TAP Implementation Cooperation Group (ICG).

-Established and managed by the Agency the ICG is composed by:
+The ICG, established and managed by the Agency, is composed of:

-- the Agency; - the National Contact Points (see Appendix III); - the Representatives Bodies; - other organisations designated by the Agency and having relevant technical and organisational experience.
+- the Agency; - the National Contact Points (see Appendix III); - the Representatives Bodies and - the TAP TSI Services Governance Association (TSGA); - other organisations designated by the Agency and having relevant technical and organisational experience to be included as observers.

-The ICG is made responsible for :
+The ICG is made responsible for: